cristoper/shelfcache/README.rst

 feedfetch ReadMe
 ================

-feedfetch is a Python package which provides a thread- and multiprocess-safe caching wrapper around the `Universal Feed Parser`_.
+feedfetch is a Python3 package which provides a thread- and multiprocess-safe caching wrapper around the `Universal Feed Parser`_.

 Usage is as simple as initializing with a path where the database file should be created, and then calling the `FeedCache.fetch()` method with the URL to fetch: